joaorange/rossmann-sales-prediction-project/README.md

 # 5. Top 4 Data Insights

-1. There are a negative correlation, on average, between sales and the length of time that there's competition.
+1. There are a negative correlation, on average, between stores sales and the length of time that there's competition.

 ![image](https://github.com/joaorange/rossmann-sales-prediction-project/assets/86979717/24af8131-256d-4a97-b7af-a8c98f2dfd47)